 - Response times are key.

-We’re working longer and harder to understand the advertising data, and adapt our clients advertising accounts accordingly.
+As usual, we’re working to understand the advertising data (massive nerds), and adapt our clients advertising accounts accordingly.
 It’s been a lot of late nights and quite a lot of coffee – but the good news is, that there’s a really positive vibe out there, depending on who you hang with.

 Weirdly, we’re producing really strong numbers (it’s quite interesting that a crisis can bring a fortune in some cases).